Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 .. note::

-    To enable fp8 training with HPUDeepSpeedStrategy, use HPUDeepSpeedPrecisionPlugin, :class:`~lightning_habana.pytorch.plugins.deepspeed_precision.HPUDeepSpeedPrecisionPlugin` instead of HPUPrecisionPlugin, while keeping all other steps the same.
+    To enable fp8 training with HPUDeepSpeedStrategy, use HPUDeepSpeedPrecisionPlugin, instead of HPUPrecisionPlugin, while keeping all other steps the same.

 For more details on `transformer_engine` and `recipes`, refer to `FP8 Training with Intel Gaudi Transformer Engine <https://docs.habana.ai/en/latest/PyTorch/PyTorch_FP8_Training/index.html>`__.